fredrikbergqvist/nidhu.gg/content/components/back-top-top.md

 Wrap around the main part of your page to add a back-to-top button.

+### Live example

+Scroll down on this page to see the back-to-top button in action.

 ## How to use

 Install the package or use the CDN, then add the files to the head of your HTML file.